 Sometimes a genetic cause for aniridia cannot be identified.

-All types of Aniridia affect males and females in equal numbers.
-This disorder is thought to occur in approximately one in 60,000 to 100,000 live births in the United States.
+All types of aniridia affect males and females in equal numbers.
+This disorder is thought to occur in approximately 1 in 40,000 to 96,000 live births in the United States.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.